If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 Pimsleur teaches using audio lessons.
 You’ll listen to the host, repeat, and be prompted to put together sentences with words you’ve already learned.
 The lesson style forces you to actively participate throughout, meaning you’ll have to use what you’ve learned and actually speak the language.

-For someone that would like to study while commuting to work or while doing anything else where audio courses are ideal, Pimsleur would be a much better choice.
-But, even if I was planning to study at home and give it my full attention, I still prefer Pimsleur.
+For someone who would like to study while commuting to work or while doing anything else where audio courses are ideal, Pimsleur would be a much better choice.

 Pimsleur does much better with this.
 While most of the lessons could be very similar for every language, they also have some parts that are related to the culture of the language you’re learning.

-When I tried their Mandarin course, they mentioned lots of different Chinese cities and landmarks throughout the lessons.
+For example, the Pimsleur Mandarin course mentions lots of different Chinese cities and landmarks throughout the lessons.

 Additionally, in their app, most lessons also include a written description of some unique aspect of the culture.
 Since there were 150 lessons in the Mandarin course, this ended up being a ton of interesting cultural information.